rafaelrfls/CTFs/BLUE TEAM/CTF_SOC168.md

 🔹What is the Direction of the Traffic?

-R: Internet to Company Network
+R: Internet para Company Network

 ---

 🔹Check Whether the Attack Was Successful?

-R: Yes - Todos os comando executado tiveram HTTP Response Status 200
+R: Yes - Todos os comandos executados tiveram HTTP Response Status 200

 ---